jlan84/cross-validation-assignment/individual.md

 Here we will implement K-fold validation. `sklearn` has its own implementation of K-fold (`sklearn.cross_validation_cross_val_score()`).
-However, to ensure you have a deep-rooted understanding of K-fold, you will implement it manually here.
+However, to ensure you have a deep understanding of K-fold, you will implement it manually here.

 <br>